-Please note the Sara Douglass Book Series Award is not running in 2017.
+Please note the Sara Douglass Book Series Award is running in 2018, covering all series ending between 2015-2017.

 With the blessing of the executor of Sara Douglass’s estate, the Aurealis Awards is very pleased to introduce the Sara Douglass Book Series Award.

 This Award is named for one of Australia’s best known speculative fiction writers.
 Sara Douglass was the flagship author of the HarperVoyager Australian line, which launched the careers of many of our most popular writers, and paved the way for the vibrant and diverse speculative fiction scene Australia has today.
 Sara’s contribution to the state of speculative fiction in Australia cannot be underestimated, and we are proud to commemorate her in this Award.

 - The Sara Douglass Book Series Award was a WASFF-hosted trial, and covered series ending (in its original publication) between January 2011 and December 2014 (in the inaugural year).

 - The Sara will run in 2018, covering series ending (in original publication) between January 2015 and December 2017.

 - The current judging year is deliberately excluded.
 This permits an earlier submissions deadline to allow adequate time for the judges to consider all works entered.

 - The Award is intended to be held periodically (not annually, due to the nature of series books), covering the interim years.